nikfrank/chess-workshop/README.md

 //...
 ```

+now later, we'll be able to read out the current board state from `this.state.pieces`

 ##### arrays in js

 let's take a minute to learn about arrays in javascript, so we'll be comfortable with our pieces matrix (and learn that it's not really a matrix)